lfit/releng-global-jjb/docs/jjb/lf-docker-jobs.rst

     :branch: Git branch to fetch for the build. (default: master)
     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in minutes before aborting build. (default: 60)
+    :container-tag-method: Specifies the docker tag-choosing method.
+        Options are "latest", "git-describe" or "yaml-file".
+        Option git-describe requires a git tag to exist in the repository.
+        Option yaml-file requires a file "container-tag.yaml" to exist in the repository.
+        (default: latest)
+    :container-tag-yaml-dir: Directory with container-tag.yaml. (default: $DOCKER_ROOT)
     :docker-build-args: Additional arguments for the docker build command.
     :docker-root: Path of the Dockerfile within the repo.
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)